LaharSoni/amazon-clone/README.md

 # amazon-clone
-I have created amazon clone with the help of HTML and CSS
+I have created amazon clone with the help of HTML and CSS...